 3. Another set back from less sleep is writer’s block.
 You can also fight that by keeping an idea journal.
 List at least 3 ideas for an article or blog post daily.

 You will be surprised at how many times that journal will come in handy.
 Green ideas can be used anytime.
 Check Odyssey on-line for a few more tips https://www.theodysseyonline.com/6-ways-cure-writers-block.

 4. Always put what you write aside and read it again later or the next day.
 You will be more objective about your work after a good night’s sleep.

 5. Do one thing at a time.
 Write.
 Avoiding multitasking will help keep you focused.
 As example-don’t try and change the baby or the engine oil while working on a piece.
 You never know what will turn up in the engine or on the baby.

 6. Keep it simple.
 Both Orson Wells and Mark Twain were of one mind when it came to word use.
-Where word works, a short word might be better.
+Where a long word works, a short word might be better.